Are you in a hurry to get your printing back?

 The ‘comments’ box on the upload order page of our website is also handy for you to add any notes or instructions to.
 This includes your deadline.
 We do our utmost to achieve the dates noted at the time of ordering but unfortunately it’s not always possible.

 Follow our guidelines to get the best out of digital textile printing in a fast and efficient way.
 Current processing times can vary throughout the year.
 Design shows, events and of course seasonal dates will put pressure on our normal production timeframe.
-Generally, please allow 7 – 10 working days from placing and paying (applies to New, Students and International Customers) for your order to be delivered to your door.
+Generally, please allow 7 – 10 working days from placing and paying for your order to be delivered to your door.